-Thinking of booking a New Years Eve Cruise to watch the Sydney Fireworks and see 2018 out in style?
+Are you thinking of booking a New Years Eve Cruise to watch the Sydney Fireworks and see 2019 out in style?
 Well, you aren’t alone, questions about NYE cruises in Sydney fill travel forums and my inbox at this time of year.

 Accessible Pickup and drop-off Location for your New Year’s Eve Cruise

-There is nothing worse than finding out that the New Years Eve Cruise you have booked is actually leaving from a wharf on the Island of Mordor.
-Made especially worse when there are a few of you in the group, “only one shall pass” you know.
+There is nothing worse than finding out that the New Years Eve Cruise you have booked is leaving from a wharf on the Island of Mordor.
+Made notably worse when there are a few of you in the group, “only one shall pass” you know.
 Aaaaaannnyway.

 *Note that during New Year’s Eve a lot of the city streets are closed and access is restricted.
 As such it is imperative that you make sure the wharf your cruise departs from is not one of those affected by these restrictions.

-Here is a link to an article listing the best 3 places to board your New Years Eve Cruise where parking and transport will not be affected.
+Here is a link to an article listing the best three places to board your New Years Eve Cruise where parking and transport will not be affected.

 To B (YO) or Not To Be.

 New Years Eve Cruises, whether ticketed or through a private charter fall into one of two categories; BYO and Catered.
 If your cruise is catered then make sure you know exactly what is and is not included.
-Most catered cruises will include light canapés as well as basic house wines, spirits and a selection of beers.
+Most catered cruises will consist of light canapés as well as basic house wines, spirits and a selection of beers.
 Your cruise operator should know more specifically what you can expect so don’t be afraid to ask.
 You should also make mention any specific dietary requirements you may have.

 BYO options are more common as many of the boats that provide New Years Eve Cruises do not have the room nor the facilities for wait staff and food preparation etc. I think BYO is the better option as not only does it cut the overall cost of your cruise, it also means you can drink exactly what you want to drink.
-I’m sure there are many a connoisseur reading this and agreeing in earnest.
+I’m sure many a connoisseur are reading this and agreeing in earnest.